furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 and the Realworld backend is up on port 6003!

 ### General Structure
-Project is structured according to Polylith Architecture principles.
+This project is structured according to Polylith Architecture principles.
 If you are not familiar with Polylith Architecture, please refer to its [documentation](https://polylith.gitbook.io/polylith) for further and deeper understanding.

-Main directories in the project are:
+The workspace is the root directory in a Polylith codebase, and it's where we work with all our building blocks and projects.
+A workspace is usually version controlled in a monorepo, and its subdirectories looks like this:

+The root directory contains all the building blocks, supplementary development sources, and projects.
+The subdirectories of the workspace look like this:
-+ `` bases ``
++ `` ▾ bases ``
-  + `` rest-api ``
+  + `` ▸ rest-api ``
-+ `` components ``
++ `` ▾ components ``
-  + `` article ``
+  + `` ▸ article ``
-  + `` comment ``
+  + `` ▸ comment ``
-  + `` database ``
+  + `` ▸ database ``
-  + `` env ``
+  + `` ▸ env ``
-  + `` log ``
+  + `` ▸ log ``
-  + `` profile ``
+  + `` ▸ profile ``
-  + `` spec ``
+  + `` ▸ spec ``
-  + `` tag ``
+  + `` ▸ tag ``
-  + `` user ``
+  + `` ▸ user ``
-+ `` development ``
++ `` ▸ development ``
-+ `` projects ``
++ `` ▾ projects ``
-  + `` realworld-backend ``
+  + `` ▸ realworld-backend ``

-Bases are the main building blocks of the Polylith Architecture.
+Components are the main building blocks in Polylith.
+Bases are another kind of building blocks where the difference from components are that they expose a public API to the outside world.
+Both bases and components are encapsulated blocks of code that can be assembled together into services, libraries or tools.
+Components communicate to each other through their 'interfaces'.
+A base in each project glue components together via their 'interfaces' and expose the business logic via a public API, in this project's case, a REST api.

 There is only one base and one project in this workspace to make it simple.
-Each base and component in the workspace has its own isolated source code, resources and tests.
-Components communicates to each other through their 'interfaces'.
 The project named 'realworld-backend' bundles the base, components and libraries together.
-Development project makes it delightful to develop from one single place.
-You can run a REPL within the development project, start the Ring server for debugging or refactor between components easily with using your favorite IDE (mine is Intellij IDEA with [Cursive](https://cursive-ide.com) plugin).
+The development project makes it delightful to develop from one single place.
+You can run a REPL within the development project, start the Ring server for debugging or refactor the components easily with using your favorite IDE (mine is Intellij IDEA with [Cursive](https://cursive-ide.com) plugin).

 Polylith tool also helps to run tests incrementally.
 If you run `` poly test `` command on the root directory, it will detect changes made since the last stable point and only run tests for the recent changes.
 [Check out Polylith tool](https://github.com/polyfy/polylith#testing) for further information about incremental testing or simply write `` poly help `` to see available commands.

 ##### Project
+Projects in Polylith architecture are configurations for deployable artifacts.
 There is only one project in this workspace, which is called `` realworld-backend ``.
-Projects in Polylith architecture are a way to glue a base and all the components you want to deliver within a bundle.
+Projects are a way to define a base, a set of components and libraries to deliver within a bundle.
 Since we only need to deliver one bundle for realworld backend, we have only one project.

 If you look at the directory `` projects/realworld-backend ``, you will see a standard ``deps.edn`` file.
 The magic here is, the `` deps.edn `` file of the project refers to the sources, resources and tests of actual components and bases.
 A project only has it's `` deps.edn `` file to define project specific configuration and external dependencies.
 All the code and resources in a project come from the components and the base, which creates the project.

 ##### Base
-Bases in Polylith architecture are the foundational blocks to build on it and `` rest-api `` is the only base in our workspace.
+Bases in Polylith architecture are the building blocks that exposes a public API to the outside world and `` rest-api `` is the only base in our workspace.
 As hinted in its name, it exposes its functionality via a RESTful API.
 In order to achieve this, it uses Ring and [Compojure](https://github.com/weavejester/compojure).
 There are 4 namespaces under the `` src `` directory of `` bases/rest-api ``:
 - `` api.clj ``
 - `` handler.clj ``
 - `` main.clj ``